-These materials (e.g. alkyds) dry and form a film by an oxidative process, which involves absorption of oxygen from the atmosphere.
-They are therefore limited to relatively low film thicknesses (typically 40 μm).
+These materials (e.g. alkyds) 3 and form a film by an oxidative process, which involves absorption of oxygen from the atmosphere.
+They are therefore 1 at the torelatively low film thicknesses (typically $40 \mu m$).
 Once the film has formed it has limited solvent resistance and usually poor chemical resistance.